-Mikimoto Pearls of Japan are the market leaders of Culturing Pearls.
+Mikimoto Pearls of Japan are the market leaders of Cultured Pearls.
 The Mikimoto company is dedicated to offering only the finest quality Cultured Pearls.
-In 1899, the first Mikimoto pearl shop opened in the fashionable Ginza district of Tokyo selling Natural seed pearls and half round pearls.
-The Mikimoto business expanded internationally, opening stores in London in 1913.
+In 1899, the first Mikimoto pearl shop opened in the fashionable Ginza district of Tokyo, selling Natural seed pearls and half round pearls.
+The Mikimoto business soon expanded internationally, opening stores in London in 1913.

 The MIKIMOTO sorting process and grading system assures every customer acquires only the finest quality cultured pearls available.

 The Mikimoto Pyramid represents the quantity and quality of all Cultured pearls harvested in Japan.
 Only those pearls at the top of the pyramid are considered worthy enough to carry the MIKIMOTO name.

 Exclusive pearl jewelry lines are distributed by MIKIMOTO.
 These lines are Blue Lagoon, Gordon’s Classic Collection, Sea Magic and Zales Signature Collection for Zales Jewelry.
 They should not be confused with MIKIMOTO brand pearls.
 Although they represent high- quality pearls at a good value, they do not meet the MIKIMOTO brand control standards.

 Mikimoto was 35 when he succeeded in culturing a round pearl in 1905, however, the Early Discovery of the Cultivating Pearl Technique is still a hotly contested subject.